1st Battalion, 5th Marines: Other operations

 In November 2012, 1/5 deployed as a Battalion Landing Team (BLT) as part of the 31st Marine Expeditionary Unit.
 1/5 completed a six-month rotation including a deployment to Thailand in support of exercise Cobra Gold 2013.
-The Battalion was relieved by fellow 5th Marines Battalion 2/4 and returned to Camp Pendleton in late May 2013, completing a six-month rotation including a deployment to the Kingdom of Thailand in support of exercise Cobra Gold 2013.
+The battalion was relieved by fellow 5th Marines Battalion 2/4 and returned to Camp Pendleton in late May 2013, completing a six-month rotation including a deployment to the Kingdom of Thailand in support of exercise Cobra Gold 2013.

 From March 2014 to October 2014, 1/5 deployed to Darwin, Australia as the ground combat element of Marine Rotational Force-Darwin.
 This was the third rotation of Marines to Robertson Barracks, but 1/5 was the first battalion-sized element to deploy to Australia in recent history.
 The battalion's presence was the first high-visibility example of the United States' "pivot to the Pacific."

 In November 2015, 1/5 again formed BLT 1/5 in support of the 31st Marine Expeditionary Unit.

 In July 2017, 1/5 Deployed with the 15th Marine Expeditionary Unit (15th MEU) as the MEU's Ground Combat Element (GCE) or Battalion Landing Team (BLT).
 The BLT was split between the USS America (LHA-6), USS San Diego (LPD-22) and USS Pearl Harbor (LSD-52) during Western Pacific 17-2 (WESTPAC 17-2).
 Their main mission was the supporting of Operation Inherent Resolve.
 During their deployment, 1/5 Marines and sailors aboard the USS America (LHA-6) came to the aid of the USS John S. McCain (DDG-56) after the USS John S. McCain and Alnic MC collision.
 The 15th MEU returned stateside in February 2018.

+In November of 2019, 1/5 formed BLT 1/5 as the Ground Combat element of the 31st Marine Expeditionary Unit.
+The deployment included participation in exercise Cobra Gold in February 2020.
+The unit returned to Camp Pendleton in June of 2020.

+In July of 2020 1/5 was deployed to the US-Mexico border in support of the United States Border Patrol.
+The unit redeployed to Camp Pendleton in October of 2020.

+In November of 2021 1/5 once again formed BLT 1/5 in support of the 31st MEU.
+The unit redeployed to Camp Pendleton in May of 2022.